-It’s crunch time for families in the college selection process.
-The admission decisions are in and, and students are now turning their attention to the final choice of a college as May 1st, National Decision Day approaches.
+The spring months can be considered “crunch time” for families in the college selection process.
+By then, most of the admission decisions are in and, and students will now be turning their attention to the final choice of a college as May 1st, National Decision Day approaches.
 It’s an exciting—and nerve-wracking—time to be sure, especially for families trying to reconcile cost and affordability against limited means and/or cash-flow concerns.

 Comparing Financial Aid Offers – A Real Example